mjhorvath/GearHead-Game-Sprites/readme.md

 * http://www.legomechwarrior.net/ (Randy & Ron Perovich)
 * http://www.ldraw.org/Article410.html (Timothy Gould)

-Files in LDR or MPD format require the LDraw library of tools in order to view or edit them.
+Models in LDR or MPD format require the LDraw library of tools in order to view and edit them.

 ## Sprites